TommasoMenghini/DPM-Models-for-Clustering/worldbank_data.md

 We can observe that **China** has made a significant shift toward the right tail of the distribution.
 This result is consistent with what is shown on the **World map** above: now **China** is a `Green` state, whereas in **2010** was labeled as a `Red` one.
 This outcome is not surprising as it is known that **China** undergone tremendous development in its socio-economic infrastructure and has assumed a central role in international politics.

+By comparing the two **World Maps** , we can also observe that Saudi Arabia no longer belongs to the `Orange` cluster; it is now labeled as a `Green` country.
+However when examining the graph below and comparing the position of the nation on the curve to where it was previously, we do not see a significant shift toward the right tail of the distribution.
+This suggests that the improvement is not primarily in economic infrastructure, but rather in cultural and political aspects.

+**Ireland** was labeled as a `Green` state in **2010**.
+However in **2022** it was classified as a `Blue` one, alongside Luxembourg, Malta and Singapore.
+These countries are well known as fiscal paradises — indeed nations with exceptionally high GDP per capita levels.
+This transformation of Ireland is accurately reflected in the graph below: we observe a substantial shift toward the right tail of the distribution.

 ``` r